zalando-zmon/zmon-docs/docs/intro.rst

 ZMON Origins
 ========

 ZMON was born in late 2013 during Zalando's annual `Hack Week`_, when a group of Zalando engineers aimed to develop a replacement for ICINGA.
 Scalability, manageability and flexibility were all critical, as Zalando's small teams needed to be able to monitor their services independent of each other.
-In early 2014, Zalando teams began migrating all checks from ICINGA.
-ZMON continues to serve Zalando Tech.
+In early 2014, Zalando teams began migrating all checks to ZMON, which continues to serve Zalando Tech.

 Entities
 ========